andy31lewis/brycharts/README.md

 All software should have a Hello World example. ;-)

-Here is a minimalist html file to show the frequency of the letters in HELLOWORLD as a pie chart:
+Here is a minimalist html+Brython file to show the frequency of the letters in HELLOWORLD as a pie chart:

 ```html
 <html>